rjx007/BASIC_NETWORK_SNIFFER/README.md

 This repository hosts a basic Python network packet sniffer, packet_sniffer.py built with the Scapy library.
 It's designed to capture, dissect, and analyze real-time network traffic, providing insights into common protocols and packet structures.
 The project highlights hands-on experience with low-level network operations, protocol analysis (Ethernet, IP, TCP, UDP, ICMP), and problem-solving in a Windows environment.

+How to run:
+1.)
+Clone the repository
+2.)
+Install Scapy
+3.)
+Install Npcap (Windows Only)
+4.)
+Identify your Network Interface:
+-Open a Python interpreter as Administrator and run scapy.all.show_interfaces().
+-Alternatively, use netsh wlan show interfaces (Wi-Fi) or netsh lan show interfaces (Ethernet) in an Administrator Command Prompt to find your active adapter's GUID.
+5.)
+Update INTERFACE variable: In packet_sniffer.py, replace {YOUR-ACTUAL-GUID-HERE} with your identified interface name or GUID.
+6.)
+Run the script (as Administrator) on command prompt

 Technologies Used:

 1.)Python